Spanishplz/google-homepage/README.md

 - Learned a little about SVG images and how to use them.
 Trying to format some of the ones that were already made.
 I could put some text next to them too.
 - Got better at using the "grab a color" tool to make the page look similar.
 - Doing this project I got better at using the text editor.
 Found some useful hotkey to speed things up.
 - I just found out about "https://fonts.google.com/icons".
-So I just realize that I need to learn better the explanation of the projects.
+So I just realize that I need to read better the explanation of the projects.
 Got my icons from somewhere else.

 This was a good start!